DigitalSurvival/Stage7/docs/configuration options.md

 	  blank the system's hostname will be set to "Stage7" by default.

-genkernel_opts - Specifies extra options to pass to Genkernel.
+genkernel_opts - Specifies extra options to pass to genkernel.

   Usage:
     genkernel_opts <opts>

   Parameters:
-    opts - The extra options to pass to Genkernel.
+    opts - the extra options to pass to genkernel.

 kernel_config_uri - Specifies the URI to a custom kernel configuration.